 North American Industry Classification System (NAICS) at BLS

 Developed in cooperation with Canada and Mexico, the North American Industry Classification System (NAICS) represents one of the most profound changes for statistical programs focusing on emerging economic activities.
-NAICS, developed using a production-oriented conceptual framework, groups establishments into industries based on the activity in which they are primarily engaged.
+NAICS uses a production-oriented conceptual framework to group establishments into industries based on the activity in which they are primarily engaged.
 Establishments using similar raw material inputs, similar capital equipment, and similar labor are classified in the same industry.
 In other words, establishments that do similar things in similar ways are classified together.
+NAICS was introduced in 1997 and is periodically revised to reflect changes in the industrial structure of the U.S. and North American economy.

 NAICS Coding Structure

 NAICS uses a six-digit hierarchical coding system to classify all economic activity into twenty industry sectors.
-Five sectors are mainly goods-producing sectors and fifteen are entirely services-producing sectors.
+Five sectors are mainly goods-producing sectors and fifteen are entirely services-providing sectors.
 This six-digit hierarchical structure allows greater coding flexibility than the four-digit structure of the SIC.
-NAICS allows for the identification of 1,170 industries compared to the 1,004 found in the SIC system.
-See also: Report on the American Workforce, Chapter 3.